 Department of Physics & Astronomy

 Our research focuses on understanding the interactions of biological molecules and complexes.
-We use atomic force microscopy to study the forces between and within single biological molecules.
-The development of single-molecule techniques to studying molecular properties at the molecular level has expanded our understanding on the details of how biology and medicine function at the microscopic level.
-We are studying protein-nucleic interactions, virus assemblies, and protein-cell interactions. as well as developing new nanomanipulation techniques to study the properties of single-molecules.
+We use atomic force microscopy to study the forces between and within single biological molecules or cells.
+The development of single-molecule, and single-cell techniques to studying molecular properties at the molecular level has expanded our understanding on the details of how biology and medicine function at the microscopic level.
+We are studying cell-cell interactions related to cancer invasion and metastasis, protein-nucleic interactions, virus assemblies, and protein-cell interactions. as well as developing new nanomanipulation techniques to study the properties of single-molecules.

 Ching-Hwa Kiang